shin-kinos/dive-shan-plot/README.md

 ## Description
-* This scripts is only used for https://github.com/shin-kinos/dive-shannon
+* This script is used only for https://github.com/shin-kinos/dive-shannon
-* Visuarize a result with lolipop plot.
+* Visualize a result with lolipop plot.

 ## Dependencies
 ### R